HunterCharlesHewitt/TPQ-Research-Fall-2020/README.md

 Identity Solutions:
 [a - 0, b - 0, c - 0, d - 0, e - 0, f - 0, g - 0, z - 1]

 Most of these solutions either end up with both R1 and R2 being the identity, 0, or only recovering a single variable.
-The most interesting relations I've found so far is takin z = 1/2 and making a and c both nonzero.
+The most interesting relations I've found so far is taking z = 1/2 and making a and c both nonzero.
 The code for this is located [here](https://github.com/HunterCharlesHewitt/TPQ-Research-Fall-2020/blob/main/magma_code/second_run_D4_az_nonzero_z_onehalf.mag)

+### Factorization
+There was some work done with the following description of R1 and R2 in MAGMA

+`R1 = (1+a*u1)*(b*v1)`

+and similarly for R1.
+You can view [the MAGMA Code here]().
+However, through the first run of magma, then maple it is clear that either a or b must be zero for the YBE to be satisfied, which only recovers results from Z2 rather than finding anything interesting.

+### Yet to try No Z
+Since the z variable is used to enforce invertibility of the solution, and isn't really meaningful outside of that, I began looking into what would happen if I removed z from the relations after running the Groebner basis in Maple.
+The original result appears to be too much computing power for the free version of MAGMA, but maybe with the full version they could be useful.
+The code for these is here